apache/superset/UPDATING.md

 * [11244](https://github.com/apache/incubator-superset/pull/11244): The `REDUCE_DASHBOARD_BOOTSTRAP_PAYLOAD` feature flag has been removed after being set to True for multiple months.

+* [11098](https://github.com/apache/incubator-superset/pull/11098): includes a database migration that adds a column caled `uuid` to all models, and updates the `Dashboard.position_json` column to also have UUIDs of charts.
+Depending on the number of objects the migration might take up to 3-4 minutes, requiring planning for the downtime.

 * [11172](https://github.com/apache/incubator-superset/pull/11172): Breaking change: SQL templating is turned off be default.
 To turn it on set `ENABLE_TEMPLATE_PROCESSING` to True on `DEFAULT_FEATURE_FLAGS`

 * [11155](https://github.com/apache/incubator-superset/pull/11155): The `FAB_UPDATE_PERMS` config parameter is no longer required as the Superset application correctly informs FAB under which context permissions should be updated.